hannobraun/fornjot/release-operator/README.md

   U-->>GitHub: update repo contents
   U->>GitHub: merge
   deactivate U
+  Note over U: commit msg: v1.42.0

   GitHub->>Actions: run CD workflow activate GitHub
   Actions->>RO: detect release
   RO->>Actions: set output values
-  Actions->>GitHub: create release
+  Note right of RO: tag-name=v1.42.0<br>derived from commit msg Actions->>GitHub: create release deactivate GitHub
-  deactivate GitHub
 ```

 _The "Actions" participant does a lot more which has been left out for the sake of simplicity.
 See the [release process] for all details._

+As seen above, the release operator requires the maintainer to:

+a) label the release pull-request with `<release-label>` (value decided upon later)
+b) include the semver version to release in the first line of the merge commit message

 [release process]: ../RELEASES.md